RobertL31/fuddly/docs/source/tutorial.rst

 format.
 After each traversal, a data is produced and each traversal make the graph evolving, in a deterministic or random way depending on your intent.
-Graph walking is also a way to perform node alteration on the fly (through entities called *disruptors*).
+Graph walking is also a way to perform node alteration on the fly (through entities called *operators*).

-.. seealso:: Refer to :ref:`tuto:disruptors` to learn how to perform
+.. seealso:: Refer to :ref:`tuto:operators` to learn how to perform
              modification of data generated from the model.
-Refer to :ref:`tuto:dmaker-chain` in order to play with existing generic disruptors within the frame of the ``fuddly`` shell.
+Refer to :ref:`tuto:dmaker-chain` in order to play with existing generic operators within the frame of the ``fuddly`` shell.

 Different kinds of node are defined within fuddly in order to model